rajatjain1997/subprocess/README.md

 [![online](https://img.shields.io/badge/try%20it-online-brightgreen)](https://wandbox.org/permlink/T0iHbd6sSIXzM9vO)
 ![stars](https://img.shields.io/github/stars/rajatjain1997/subprocess?style=social)

+A no nonsense library for writing shell commands in C++.

+Writing shell commands in modern C++ is deceptively hard.
 There are many C++ subprocessing libraries out there, but none of them *just* work.
 The aim of this library is to allow you to write shell commands in C++ *almost* as if you were writing them in shell.

 Full documentation for `subprocess` is available [here](https://subprocess.thecodepad.com).

 **Note:** Windows is not currently supported.
-I would like to pin down the library interface before adding compatibility for the OS.
 ## TL;DR

 It works exactly how you would expect it to work.
+Drop [`subprocess.hpp`](https://raw.githubusercontent.com/rajatjain1997/subprocess/master/include/subprocess/subprocess.hpp) in your project, include it, and start working!

 ```cpp
 #include <subprocess.hpp>